Cloud Security

 15 ways to protect your company from Ransomware attacks

 Recent ransomware attacks and security breaches are detrimental to an organization's business data, and reputation.
 Ransomware attacks are not new, but the rate at which they are occurring in the United States is radically increasing.
 Ransomware attacks are up 365% according to TechRepublic.
 What are ransomware attacks?
-Ransomware is a type of cyberattack wherein an organization or individual threatened for money.
+Ransomware is a type of cyberattack wherein an organization or individual is threatened for money.
 The attacker threatens to publish the victim's personal or corporate data or permanently block access to it until a ransom is paid—usually via a cryptocurrency like Bitcoin.
 Other recent variants include cutting off access to utilities, internet access, oil pipelines, and corporate intranets.
 Can you refuse to pay ransomware?
 The US government prefers you to refuse to pay cybercriminals.
 The more we see companies pay these criminals, the more they are encouraged to continue.
 Ransomware isn't just some guy calling you up and threatening you.
-The attack happens quietly ...
+The attack happens ...

 Cloud Security, Part II: BYOD, and Remote Workers